camping switzerland tips

 While overinsurance is always best avoided, having the right insurance can save you from huge expenses and even financial ruin.

 When getting partial-casco car insurance for your camper or caravan, it is worth checking the coverage for damages caused by animals.
 Campers and caravans are vulnerable to damages caused by mice, for example, particularly when they are stored over the winter.
-Many Swiss comprehensive car insurance offers only cover damages by martens, but not other animals.
-On the other hand, Simpego, Smile Direct, Vaudoise, and Zurich clearly state that general biting/gnawing damage is covered in their terms and conditions.
+Some Swiss comprehensive car insurance offers only cover damages by martens, but not other animals.

-If you plan to deregister and store a caravan, it is worth noting that some household insurance providers let you add an optional rider which extends personal property insurance to cover deregistered caravans and mobile homes.
-These include Allianz, Baloise, Sympany, and Zurich.
+If you plan to deregister and store a caravan, it is worth noting that some household insurance providers let you add an optional rider that extends personal property insurance to cover deregistered caravans and mobile homes.

 Liability for damages caused by a stored caravan or camper is also important to consider.
 For registered vehicles, liability is generally covered by the required third-party liability car insurance.
 With very few exceptions, liability for damages or injuries caused by unregistered caravans and campers is covered by Swiss personal liability insurance.